First impressions and design

 Around the front is a rather flattering selfie camera that has a Selfie Focus mode to help you achieve that bokeh (portrait mode) effect.

-I’m rather glad to see the inclusion of AR Emoji though.
+I’m rather glad to see the inclusion of AR Emoji.
 And, alongside Mickey and Minnie Mouse, you can now also get the Incredibles and the cast of Frozen as cartoons that you can animate using your face.
 A must-have for all right-minded career folk.

 |Optical image stabilisation